128technology/docs/docs/config_command_guide.md

 | ---- | ----------- |
 | enumeration | The value to set for this field |

+#### Description

+Default: anonymous

+##### enumeration

+A value from a set of predefined names.

+Options:
+anonymous          Bind to this server anonymously. unauthenticated    Bind to this server with a distinguished name only. password           Bind to this server with a distinguished name and password.

 ## `configure authority ldap-server certificate-assurance`

 LDAP assurance level to apply on server certificates in a TLS session.